esmf-org/esmf/src/addon/ESMPy/doc/api.rst

 ..
 Note:: The :class:`~ESMF.api.grid.Grid` area calculation assumes the :class:`~ESMF.api.grid.Grid` is a unit sphere.

-:class:`~ESMF.api.grid.Grid` cell areas may also be set to user-defined values after the AREA item has been allocated and retrieved using :class:`~ESMF.api.grid.Grid.get_item()`.
+:class:`~ESMF.api.grid.Grid` cell areas may also be set to user-defined values after the :class:`~ESMF.api.constants.GridItem.AREA` item has been allocated and retrieved using :class:`~ESMF.api.grid.Grid.get_item()`.

 .. code::